tushardashpute/Dynatrace_AWS_Monitoring/README.md

 ![image](https://user-images.githubusercontent.com/74225291/210526678-cfb59b54-3e47-4e54-ba21-65475c0aa043.png)

-Currently we done have any thing running on the EC2 instance except ssm agent, now we can deploy some application on it and try to monitor it.
+Currently we dont have any thing running on the EC2 instance except ssm agent, now we can deploy some application on it and try to monitor it.

+Now deploy the Application using steps given in Springboot setup.